Tropical coamoeba and torus-equivariant homological mirror symmetry for the projective space: Tropical coamoeba

 such that the restriction of $ F(\bullet, 1) $ to the union of a distinguished basis $(C_i)_{i=1}^m$ of vanishing cycles is a surjection onto $Y$. \item The argument map $\Arg : (\bCx)^n \to T$ induces a homeomorphism $Y \simto \bigcup_{f \in F_1} f$ into the union of facets. \item The boundary of the polytope $P_i$ is the image of the vanishing cycle $C_i$;

-\item There is a natural one-to-one correspondence between the set of common facets of $P_i$ and $P_j$ and intersection points of $C_i$ and $C_j$, and the degree function is given by the Maslov index of the intersection with respect to a suitable grading of $W^{-1}(0)$ and $(C_i)_{i=1}^m$. \item For each codimension two face $e \in F_2$, one has an $A_\infty$-operation
+\item There is a natural one-to-one correspondence between the set of common facets of $P_i$ and $P_j$ and intersection points of $C_i$ and $C_j$, and the degree function is given by the Maslov index of the intersection with respect to suitable gradings of $W^{-1}(0)$ and $(C_i)_{i=1}^m$. \item For each codimension two face $e \in F_2$, one has an $A_\infty$-operation

 in the Fukaya category $\Fuk W$, where $(f_0, f_1, \dots, f_k)$ is the set of facets around $e$, identified with intersections of vanishing cycles as above.
-Moreover, any non-trivial $A_\infty$-operation in $\Fuk W$ comes from a codimension two face of $P_i$ in this way. \item Let $\Wtilde$ be the pull-back of $W$ to the universal cover $\bC^n \to (\bCx)^n$.
+Moreover, any non-trivial $A_\infty$-operation in $\Fuk W$ comes from a codimension two face of $P_i$ in this way. \item Let $\Wtilde = W \circ \exp$ be the pull-back of $W$ by the universal covering map $\exp : \bC^n \to (\bCx)^n$.
 Then the pull-back $\Gtilde$ of $G$ to the universal cover $\bR^n \to T$ gives a tessellation of $\bR^n$, which encodes the information of $\Fuk \Wtilde$ in just the same way as above, so that polytopes, facets, and codimension two faces correspond to vanishing cycles of $\Wtilde$, their intersection points, and $A_\infty$-operations respectively. \end{itemize} \end{definition}

 It follows from the definition that if $G$ is a tropical coamoeba of $W$, then one can associate a directed $A_\infty$-categories $\scA_G$ whose set of objects, a basis of the space of morphisms, and non-trivial $A_\infty$-operations on this basis are given by the set of polytopes, the set of facets, and the set of codimension two faces respectively, which satisfies